How much does sheltered housing cost?

 - help with housework, such as gardening and cleaning.

-Find out what these costs are likely to be so that you can factor them into the budget.
+Find out what these costs are likely to be so that you can factor them into your budget.

 We look at how to how to find rented sheltered housing, the different types available and issues for tenants.